claytercek/gatsby-portfolio/content/about.md

-I am a creative developer with several years of additional experience as a 3D designer, graphic designer, and audio technician.
+I am an interactive developer and designer with several years of experience as a 3D designer, graphic designer, and audio technician.

 My focus is on creating experiences that surprise, excite, and inspire, whether they be auditory or visual, virtual or physical.
 I want people to be transported by what I’ve built.
 My favorite projects have been those that seem as if they’re plucked from science fiction, blending physical and digital interfaces to educate and entertain.